ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 }
 ```

-When the service is invoked without authentication information, an authentication failure will occur:
+When the service is invoked without authentication information or invalid authentication information, an authentication failure will occur:

 ```
 curl -k -v https://localhost:9091/hello